-The inspiration for this recipe was the memory of Sunday Chicken Dinners enjoyed when growing up.
-Chicken dinners typically fixed one of two ways, pan-fried or oven-baked, out of this world delicious and super easy to make, but they were not all that healthy.
+The inspiration for this recipe was the memory of Sunday Chicken Dinners I enjoyed growing up.
+Chicken dinners were typically fixed in two ways, either pan-fried or oven-baked.
+Both were delicious and super easy to make, but they were not all that healthy.
 So as I often do, I set out to make a better classic chicken recipe.

-The other option was to prepare the chicken by shaking it in a flavored breadcrumb-style coating then baking the coated meat in the oven to mimic the texture on the outside of the fried version.
-The seasonings in the coating elevated the taste.
-And, who could forget the brand, its name, and slogan when the enthusiastic children featured in the commercials, pictured helping their grandmothers making dinner, exclaimed: “It’s Shake-N-Bake.
+The other option was to prepare the chicken in the oven by shaking it in a flavored breadcrumb-style coating.
+Then the coated meat was baked in the oven to mimic the texture on the outside of the fried version.
+The seasonings used to cover it elevated the taste.
+And, who could forget the brand?
+Made famous by enthusiastic children who in the commercials helped their grandmothers make dinner, its name and slogan exclaimed: “It’s Shake-N-Bake.
 And, I helped!”

-My challenge in replicating the classic home fixed versions of those Sunday favorites was to re-create what I liked most about the texture, flavor, and taste of each recipe into one new gluten-free version.
+To replicate the classic home-fixed versions of those Sunday chicken favorites, re-creating what I liked most about the texture, flavor, and taste to make a healthier new gluten-free version.

-Because I’m always experimenting with healthier options, I decided to focus my efforts on creating a version that is oven-baked, not fried, made without all the grease, and the messy cleanup!
+Since I’m always experimenting with healthier options, I decided to focus on creating my new recipe by oven-baking it, not frying, and as a result, making it without all the grease and the messy cleanup!

-In the final version, both the wet and dry ingredients to make it are also updated.
-My additions in spices, dijon mustard, and hot sauce make it a tiny bit zesty, which keeps my dear hubby happy (he loves spicy food).
+For the final version, both the wet and dry ingredients were updated.
+Therefore, I’m adding a little cayenne pepper, chili powder, dijon mustard, and hot sauce to make it zestier, which keeps my dear hubby happy (he loves spicy food).

-The tough part was tweaking the dry ingredient amounts to get the right coating consistency to stick to the chicken with having it evenly covered.
+The tricky part was tweaking the dry ingredient amounts to get the right coating consistency to stick to the chicken with still having it evenly covered.

-Secret # 1 – Start by soaking the chicken to marinate it.
+My 1st Secret - Start by soaking the chicken to marinate it.

 The meat was juicy and tender by marinating the mixture in the refrigerator for as little as 30-minutes up to several hours.
-Doing this will tenderize the meat and will allow the spices and crumb-coating mixture to stick better to the chicken pieces.
+It also allows the spices and crumb-coating mixture to stick better to the chicken pieces.

 Baking powder is a leavening agent that increases the crunch factor by causing the wet and dry ingredients of the marinade and the crumb-coating to work together and rise in tiny bubbles as it bakes.

-Secret #3 - Add super crunch to the coating with Corn Chex and toasted and seasoned breadcrumbs.
+Finally, Secret #3 - Add a super crunch to the coating with Corn Chex and toasted and seasoned breadcrumbs.

-Adding 1/4-Cup each of gluten-free Corn Chex cereal (finely crushed), and toasted, seasoned gluten-free bread crumbs (I make my toasted breadcrumbs) to add the desired texture to the coating raises the taste and texture of the end result.
+Adding 1/4-Cup of gluten-free Corn Chex cereal (finely crushed) and toasted, seasoned gluten-free bread crumbs (I make my toasted breadcrumbs) to add the desired texture to the coating raises the taste and texture of the final result.

-This version, it turns out, is the best I can imagine.
+The final version, turns out, is the best way imaginable.
 The spice-flavored crumb-style coating is not too heavy.
-Light and crunchy to the bite, it bakes up flavorful, juicy on the inside for that classically fried chicken crunch, texture, and taste.
+Light and crunchy to the bite, it bakes up flavorful with that classically fried chicken crunch, texture, and taste.